seb1k/nut-ntfy/README.md

 ![screenshot](nut_ntfy.png)

-The script is configured for an EATON UPS
+The script is tested on an EATON UPS

 /etc/ups.conf :
 ```console